 It is striking how we humans relentlessly search for truth, and when we think we have it, how tenacious we hang on to our version of it.
 Politics and religion have always been fertile fields for this obsession.
-Not surprisingly, these two are two sides of one ‘tribal coin’.
-Indeed, not long ago, they were one and the same; the Emperors, Kings, Pharaohs all held the head role in a culture’s politics cum religion.
+Not surprisingly, these are two sides of one tribal coin.
+Indeed, not long ago, they were one and the same; the emperors, kings, pharaohs all held the chief religious role in most every culture’s politics.

 Are things so different in this current era of democracy?
-Scratch the surface and you will see the same tribal instinct driving people, some fervent on the political branch, others fervent on the religious branch—two branches of the same ‘tribal tree’.
+Scratch the surface and you will see the same tribal instinct driving people’s behavior on both branches of the tribal tree—the fervent political and religious branches.
 Politics and religion are both social hot spots when it comes to truth vs. instinct.

-By instinct, I mean the emotional ties we have to the story we feel tells us the ‘real truth’.
-As social animals, we have a tribal fairness instinct that drives us to be on the ‘right side’.
-This informs our sense of good and evil, morality and justice, and even love and hate.
-Our own personal needs and fears (desires, worries, insecurities) provide the emotional energy that underpins the story—our version of reality and truth.
+By instinct, I refer to the emotional ties we have to the story we feel portrays reality.
+Our own personal needs and fears (desires, worries, and insecurities) provide the emotional energy that locks us into our beliefs… our version of reality.
+As social animals, we feel a deep need for fairness, which urges us to be on the righteous side of life, so to speak.
+This generates our sense of good and evil, morality and justice, and even love and hate.

 Science and Buddha